-Whether you are using a chemical or natural treatment, something is bound to happen when hundreds of dead parasites trapped in a dog’s skin release all their toxins and decompose at once.
-Knowing what your dog is going through will prevent you from unnecessary panic when die-off symptoms show their face, and keep you armed with the best possible tools to heal your furry friend.
+Whether you are using a chemical or natural treatment, something is bound to happen when hundreds of parasites die, release all their toxins, and begin to decomposed all at once.
+This is known as the Die-Off Effect.
+Knowing what your dog is going through will prevent you from unnecessary panic when die-off symptoms appear.
+Knowing how to respond, and what tools to use, will help you heal your furry friend.

-Ugh.
-These are follicle mites that hide deep.
-By the time mange has become obvious there can be quite a few packed tightly into each hair follicle.
-The tight fit alone can cause problems, but they’ve also barricaded themselves behind oxidized layers of sebum, skin cells, and follicular debris that plugs the skin pores.
+Demodex mites are follicle mites that hide deep.
+By the time mange has become obvious, there can be quite a few packed tightly into each hair follicle.
+The tight fit alone can cause problems, but they’re also living under layers of sebum, skin cells, and follicular debris that plugs the skin pores.

 While chemical treatments can take up to a year, Mite Avenge often works in much less time.
 But with any method, it’s impossible to say how long the process will take.

 Symptoms of Die-Off effect:

-- Tingling or irritation from shampoo
+Tingling or irritation from shampoo

 Stay with the Benzoyl peroxide as much as possible though, it’s necessary to remove the sebum and mite waste that the parasites push behind them.
 Without it, Mite Avenge won’t penetrate as far, and the blockages you leave behind can contribute to secondary infection (Demodectic pores & follicles are so packed with crud that some owners have reported the water running off their dog was visibly dark with filth).

-- Reaction to mite toxins
+Reaction to mite toxins